Resources for Clients

-If you are not a United States citizen, you may face immigration consequences (including deportation, denial of entry into the U.S., denial of a green card, and denial of citizenship) because of criminal charges.
+If you are not a United States citizen, criminal charges may impact your immigration status.
+Criminal charges may cause deportation, denial of entry into the U.S., denial of a green card, and denial of citizenship.
 This may be true . . .

 - Even if you have a green card